 - Assessing the economic and financial standing of suppliers

 The economic and financial standing of suppliers will come into consideration to safeguard the delivery of projects.
 These assessments will form part of their risk management activities and be tailored to each specific project.

 - Resolution planning

 Focuses on mitigating the impact of insolvency of projects.
 While major insolvency is rare, this is now part of their risk management, and you will now be required to provide resolution planning information in the form of a Service Continuity Plan (previously known as Business Continuity and Disaster Recovery Plans).

-Ensure you never miss a construction tender by subscribing to receive personalised alerts from Tenders Direct.
-We offer the UK’s most accurate tender alert service, providing full coverage of all low and high value notices.
+Ensure you never miss a tender with personalised alerts from Tenders Direct – the UK’s most accurate tender alert service.

 We guarantee you will never miss a tender again.